Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 # Security considerations

-Security considerations for DNS-over-TCP are given in [@RFC7766], many of which are generally applicable to session based DNS.
-Guidance on operational requirements for DNS-over-TCP are also available in [I-D.dnsop-dns-tcp-requirements].
+Security considerations for DNS over TCP are given in [@RFC7766], many of which are generally applicable to session based DNS.
+Guidance on operational requirements for DNS over TCP are also available in [I-D.dnsop-dns-tcp-requirements].
 Security considerations for DoT are given in [RFC7858] and [@RFC8310], those for DoH in [RFC8484].

 Security considerations for DNSSEC are given in [@?RFC4033], [@?RFC4034] and [@?RFC4035].